 Milojevic combines digital printmaking with etching and woodcut techniques, and his prints frequently employ the visual effects of symmetry and repetition.
 The ordered appearance of ambivalent forms make them seem both alien and familiar, like fragments taken from nature that have been enlarged and re-contextualised to form new species.
 Through his own experimentation Milojevic has created a universe populated by hybrid flora and fauna that generate a sense of wonder in its audience.
-Yet this wonder is accompanied by the uneasy knowledge that the world created is a dystopian one, a fabricated version of reality that nonetheless seduces with its spectacular forms that leap from the paper with technicolour intensity, into the space the viewer inhabits.
+Yet this wonder is accompanied by the uneasy knowledge that the world created is a dystopian one, a fabricated version of reality that nonetheless seduces with its spectacular forms that leap off the paper with technicolour intensity.

 Early engravings and woodcuts that recorded plant and animal life from the New World are important source material for Milojevic when constructing his fictional beasts.
 As precursor to photography, printmaking formed a primary method of documentation and dissemination, and as such the artist’s interpretation of a thing became regarded as unbiased fact.
 In this the work of hunter and artist John James Audubon (1785 – 1851) has particularly influenced Milojevic’s recent work.
 Audubon famously illustrated 435 of America’s bird species in a huge volume titled Birds of America.
 Yet a gruesome truth lies behind these romantic and much acclaimed images, as Audubon would hunt the birds and once dead prop them up in his studio, still dripping with blood to render them life sized in their imagined habitats.
 To fit them into the sheet size used for the book, Audubon would often contort the birds into strange positions, sometimes just fitting onto the page.
 The tension between fact and fiction embodied by Audubon’s methods compelled Milojevic when constructing his own version of reality in the works Pinnacle Grouse (after Audubon), Peryton (after Audubon), Golum (after Audubon) and Hau-Fish (after Audubon).
 Paying homage to Audubon’s strange compositional technique of bird portraiture, in these prints Milojevic’s mythic beings appear just contained within the confines of the image.